-And just like that December is here!
-If you haven’t given it much thought… it’s time to get busy and make some homemade gifts.
+Looking for a fun and easy craft that can double as a gift?
+If you haven’t given it much thought, it’s time to get busy and make some homemade gifts.
 But you still have time if you want to try something homemade!
-This year we are making several kinds of ornaments for our friends for the holidays including these DIY Christmas Ornaments Clothespin Snowflakes!
+This year we are making several kinds of ornaments for our friends for the holidays including these DIY Clothespin Snowflake Ornaments!

-what you need to make diy christmas ornaments clothespin snowflakes!
+what you need to make DIY Clothespin Ornaments!

 - Clothespins (36 per pack at the dollar store, major score)